hexydec/htmldoc/docs/api/first.md

 # first()

-Returns a new HTMLDoc collection containing the first element in the collection.
+Returns a new HTMLdoc collection containing the first element in the collection.

 ## Returns

-An HTMLDoc collection containing the element the first element in the collection, or an empty HTMLDoc collection if the collection is empty.
+An HTMLdoc collection containing the element the first element in the collection, or an empty HTMLdoc collection if the collection is empty.